 - Income is allocated for the needs of the community spouse if the community spouse's income is less than 150% of the poverty level.
 It is also possible to allocate additional income to the community spouse for excessive shelter costs.

 - Income may also be allocated for the needs of other dependents.

 Medicaid law prohibits the transfer of assets for less than market value by an institutionalized Medicaid applicant/recipient or anyone acting on their behalf.

 - Certain transfers are allowable, such as the transfer of a homesite to a spouse or disabled child.

-- The lookback period is 4 years (5 years for transfers to a trust) from the date of application or institutionalization, whichever occurs later.
+- The lookback period is 5 years from the date of application or institutionalization, whichever occurs later.

 - During the sanction period the individual may be eligible for Medicaid but Medicaid will not pay for institutional services.

-- When a Medicaid recipient in a nursing home or receiving CAP services dies, Medicaid files a claim against the estate to recover expenses paid by Medicaid.
+- When a Medicaid recipient is a nursing home or receiving CAP or PACE services dies, Medicaid files a claim against the estate to recover expenses paid by Medicaid.

 - Estate recovery is waived if there is a spouse or dependents who continue to live on the property, the total assets in the estate are less than $5,000, Medicaid charges are less than $3,000, or in cases of hardship.

 Eligibility rules and income/asset amounts are subject to change.
 For further information regarding eligibility for Medicaid payment of long term care services, please contact the Department of Social Work Services or call the Medicaid Eligibility Unit at 919-855-4000.